Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-72.
 Continuing professional education required for home inspector licensure.

-D. A licensee who completes the initial training module required by 18VAC15-40-35 to obtain an NRS specialty may count completion of the module towards the required 16 hours of CPE credit for that renewal cycle.
+D. A licensee who completes the initial training module required by 18VAC15-40-35 to obtain an NRS specialty may count completion of the module toward the required 16 hours of CPE credit for that renewal cycle.

 Statutory Authority